falletta/finite-size-corrections-defect-levels/README.md

 The states are denoted as ``(qC,qR)``, where ``qC`` is the charge state and ``qR`` the charge generating the lattice distortions.
 The script gives in output the corrections for the total energy and single-particle defect level of each state.
 If ``alignment`` is enabled, the cubefiles of the electrostatic potentials of the states ``(qC,qR)``, ``(qR,qR)`` and ``(0,0)`` are required in input.
 The convention for the cubefiles is the one adopted by CP2K.
 A plot file is also printed to illustrate the calculation of the alignments.

 An example of input file is ``input-MgO.dat``, where the finite-size corrections are calculated in the cases of the charged and neutral hole polaron in MgO (supercell 64 atoms).
-The complete set of data used in the paper of [Falletta *et al.*](https://journals.aps.org/prb/accepted/a307bYebYaa1f267498c8912422be5af7ddfad0fc) can be found in the Materials Cloud repository.
+The complete set of data used in the paper of [Falletta *et al.*](https://journals.aps.org/prb/accepted/a307bYebYaa1f267498c8912422be5af7ddfad0fc) can be found in the [Materials Cloud repository]{https://archive.materialscloud.org/record/446}.

 ## Cite
 Please cite [our paper](https://journals.aps.org/prb/accepted/a307bYebYaa1f267498c8912422be5af7ddfad0fc) if you use this code in your own work.